cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 # Dynamic Language Features

 Java is a dynamic programming language.
-As such, it supports dynamic features just like other dynamic languages such as Ruby, Python and JavaScript.
+As such, it supports dynamic features just like other dynamic languages such as Ruby, Python, and JavaScript.
 Dynamic language features were introduced in Java since the very beginning, for example, Dynamic Proxies are available since [v1.3 of the JDK](https://docs.oracle.com/javase/7/docs/api/java/lang/reflect/Proxy.html).

 > “Dynamic programming languages execute many common programming behaviours at runtime that static programming languages perform during compilation.